michaelkrieg/zendserverpuppet-vagrant/README.md

 Getting started
 ---------------

-Copy Vagrantfile.dist to Vagrantfile and Puppetfile.dist to Puppetfile
+# Copy Vagrantfile.dist to Vagrantfile and Puppetfile.dist to Puppetfile
+# Edit data/common.yml and enter the required Zend Server parameters
 and then run:

     vagrant up <boxname> ## e.g.: debianbox